jbuchbinder/jbuchbinder.github.com/source/_posts/2013-05-03-gear-vs-skill.md

 To sum up, you need a good eye -- more than anything else -- but it's also important to have the right equipment for the right purpose.
-Oh, and don't forget to stablize your shots ...
+Oh, and don't forget to stabilize your shots ...